Latsan/whatsapp-group-data/README.md

 ![Analysis 1](analysis1.jpg)

-- 245 members were found in the group chat
+- 245 members were found in the group chat.
-- Only 237 members sent atleast 1 messsage on the group chat
+- Only 237 members sent atleast 1 messsage on the group chat.
-- 60,163 message was sent on the group chat
+- 60,163 message was sent on the group chat.

 - Between 8pm and 10pm on dailly basics is recorded as the peak time of the day where most members are online to chat